-Drivers of the School mini bus must follow and understand the requirements outlined in the School Mini Bus Policy.
+Drivers of the School mini bus must have register their driving details with the School (through the Licence Bureau) and follow and understand the requirements outlined in the School Mini Bus Policy.
 Team lists should also be submitted to the Security Cabin to allow for all pupils to be accounted for.
 The cabin must also be informed of all of the pupils returning after the trip.
+See Parent Communication section if you are asked if a pupils can return to School via a parents vehicle.